Skip to Main Content

 • Sponsor: American Society of Law, Medicine, and Ethics (ASLME)

-• Topic in 2025 Competition: "[S]cholarly papers focused on issues at the intersection of race, law, and health."
+• Topic in 2025 Competition was: "[S]cholarly papers focused on issues at the intersection of race, law, and health."
 Note: This ASLME web page provides "a non-exhaustive list of potential paper topics."

-• Topic in in 2024 Competition was: "Paper topics are limited to FDA and regulated agencies’ laws and regulations.
+• Topic in 2025 Competition was: "Paper topics are limited to FDA and regulated agencies’ laws and regulations.
 Topical focus should be on FDA-regulated industries: food, drugs, animal drugs, biologics, cosmetics, diagnostics, dietary supplements, medical devices, veterinary devices, cannabis, or tobacco and nicotine products."

-• Additional information in 2024 Competition included: "We do accept submissions that have been submitted to other writing contests.
+• 2025 Competition description stated: "We do accept submissions that have been submitted to other writing contests.
 However, articles must be unpublished at the time of judging in order to remain in consideration for the competition.
 Articles that have been accepted for forthcoming publication will still be eligible for placement in the competition but will not be considered for publication in the Food and Drug Law Journal.
 Published papers will be disqualified from the Austern Competition."
 "We encourage students interested in submitting to the Austern Writing Competition to apply for our complimentary Student Membership Program.
 This program is available to full-time students of accredited universities and provides access to member benefits as well as student-only discounts and programs."

-• Format requirements in 2024 Competition included: "Papers shall not exceed 100 pages (assuming double spacing, one-inch margins)."
+• Format requirements in 2025 Competition included: "Papers shall not exceed 100 pages (assuming double spacing, one-inch margins).
 "Students will submit an abstract."

 Health Law Writing Competition (annual)